 Is Veal Healthy?

 Veal has been marketed as a healthier and greener alternative to beef.
 However, whether it is healthier than beef is a different question to whether it is healthy overall.
-Veal contains roughly 103 milligrams of cholesterol per 100 grams, over a third of the daily limit.
-However, the very idea of daily cholesterol limits is out of fashion; current advice is to consume as little dietary cholesterol as possible.
-In a world where plant-based protein is abundant, there is no need to consume veal or other cruelly manufactured animal products.
+Veal contains roughly 103 milligrams of cholesterol per 100 grams, over a third of the daily recommendation.
+However, current advice is to consume as little dietary cholesterol as possible rather than adhere to a particular limit.
+In a world where plant-based protein is abundant, there is no need to consume veal for protein.

 Why Does Veal Taste Different From Beef?

-The calf meat is softer and tenderer, due to its young age and, in the case of white veal, the calf’s nutritionally inadequate diet.
-It supposedly has a more delicate flavor, despite the distinct absence of delicacy in its manufacture.
+Proponents of veal point out the calf meat is softer and more tender than beef, due to its young age and, in the case of white veal, the calf’s nutritionally inadequate diet.
+It supposedly has a more delicate flavor, despite the distinct absence of delicacy in how veal calves are raised and slaughtered.

 Is There Such a Thing as Humane Veal?